-Figure 7: Local Finance Officers and Elected Officials have limited knowledge of their own municipality's GASB 77 reporting.
+Figure 5: Local Finance Officers and Elected Officials have limited knowledge of GASB 77.

-6 of policy makers (top panel) and finance officers (bottom panel).
+Our main questions in both surveys asked respondents about familiarity of GASB 77 as well as their compliance with the rule.
+We present the histogram of the responses in Figure 5 of policy makers (top panel) and finance officers (bottom panel).
 The results were striking from both surveys.
 Only 12 percent and 4 percent of respondents claimed to be very familiar with GASB 77, and a large number of respondents hadn't heard of this requirement.

 We included addition question in surveys directly asking respondents if they included tax abatements in their annual financial reports.
-We present this data in Figure 7.
+We present this data in Figure 6.
 To our surprise, 43 percent of elected officials indicated "don't know" when asked about tax abatement disclosures in their annual financial reports.
 Only 20 percent answered their abatements were included in their annual reports.
 City chief financial officers (bottom panel), were less likely to indicate they didn't know about abatement disclosures in their annual financial reports, but similar to the elected officials survey, only 23 percent indicated that their community disclosed tax abatements.